Looking for Job in Amsterdam

-If you wish to work for a company in the Netherlands as an employee, trainee or apprentice, for longer than 3 months, and come from a non-EU, EEA and Swiss country, you must have confirmed employment before moving to the Netherlands.
+If you wish to work for a company in the Netherlands as an employee and looking for job in Amsterdam, trainee or apprentice, for longer than 3 months, and come from a non-EU, EEA and Swiss country, you must have confirmed employment before moving to the Netherlands.
 Note that it is mandatory to apply for a working permit in your home country since it is not possible to apply for one after your arrival.
 Non-visa nationals may travel to the Netherlands to attend business meetings whilst their work permit is being processed, but they may not begin working, of course, until the work permit is approved.

-In the case of most foreign nationals who want to work in the Netherlands, the employer must apply for a work permit at the UWV Werkbedrijf.
+In the case of most foreign nationals who want to work in the Netherlands and looking for job in Amsterdam, the employer must apply for a work permit at the UWV Werkbedrijf.

 There are situations when your employer does not have to apply for a work permit.
 Your employer does not have to apply of the work permit when you: